msmichellegar/personal-website/about/index.md

   order: 3
 ---

-I am a person that writes stuff.
+I am a Software Engineer at Twitter, based in London.
+[Tweet me](https://twitter.com/msmichellegar), or find me [on LinkedIn](https://www.linkedin.com/in/msmichellegar/).